feast-dev/feast-workshop/module_0/README.md

 # Make batch predictions
 predictions = model.predict(training_df)
 ```

+Note that we're using a `FeatureService` in this example.

+A feature service is the recommended way to version a model's feature dependencies.
+This is useful for many reasons:
+- Data scientists can easily recall what features were used for a given model iteration, or learn what features were useful for a related model
+- Engineers can use that same feature service to retrieve features at serving time, or run A/B experiments across several feature services.
+- Data lineage.
+Feature services give visibility into what features are depended on in production.
+Thus, we can prevent accidental changes

 ### Step 1: Fetch features for batch scoring (method 1)
 Go into the `module_0/client` directory and change the `feature_store.yaml` to use your S3 bucket.